aukilabs/domain-viewer/README.md

    - Left click + drag to rotate
    - Right click + drag to pan
    - Scroll to zoom
+4. **Press 'F' to toggle FPS camera mode (WASD to move, Mouse to look)**
-4. Toggle visibility of different layers using the buttons in the bottom left panel
+5. Toggle visibility of different layers using the buttons in the bottom left panel
-5. View domain details in the expandable panel
+6. View domain details in the expandable panel

 ## Contributing